awsdocs/aws-storagegateway-user-guide/doc_source/backup-arcserve.md

 1. Assign a mail slot to load the tape\.
 The status in the Storage Gateway console changes to **Archive**\.
 The archive process might take some time\.

 The archiving process can take some time to complete\.
 The initial status of the tape appears as **IN TRANSIT TO VTS**\.
 When archiving starts, the status changes to **ARCHIVING**\.
-When archiving is completed, the tape is no longer listed in the VTL\.
+When archiving is completed, the tape is no longer listed in the VTL but is archived in S3 Glacier or S3 Glacier Deep Archive\.

 ## Restoring Data from a Tape<a name="archServe-restore-tape"></a>